MatiCG/MatiCG/README.md

 ### I am a developer, 5th year student at Epitech, I like Networks, a bit of AI and sometimes DevOps

 - 🏢  I'm currently working at [Generix Group](https://www.generixgroup.com/)
-- 🔭 I’m currently working on a Python API and on automatic deployment of a large solution
+- 🔭 I’m currently working on app development
-- 🌱 I’m currently learning Django and I've been looking at D
+- 🌱 I’m currently learning Django and React Native
 - 👯 I’m looking to collaborate on open-source projects in C/C++ or Python
 - 🥅 2022 Goals:
   * [ ] Be active during Hacktoberfest.